michaelddeming/ds-algo-python/chapter_5/ch5_notes.md

 ## 5.3: Dynamic Arrays and Amortization

-- Dynamic Array: when a list is created in Python, it allocates a “dynamic array” in the system’s memory, reserving extra space to allow the list to grow as elements are appended.
+- Dynamic Array: when a list is created in Python, it allocates a “dynamic array” in the system's memory, reserving extra space to allow the list to grow as elements are appended.
 Once this extra space is fully used, Python requests the system to allocate a larger dynamic array.
 The existing elements are copied into the new array, and the old one is discarded, allowing the list to continue growing seamlessly.
     - Lists house references to the objects inside.
 The physical memory of the individual objects is not applied to the list's memory size.
 The objects are house elsewhere in memory.

 - Amortization: